Demofoonte (Mysliveček, 1775)

 Demofoonte is an opera in three acts by the Czech composer Josef Mysliveček.
-It was the composer's second setting of this popular libretto by Metastasio first produced in 1733 (it was common in the second half of the eighteenth century for composers to set Metastasian texts dozens of times over).
+It was the composer's second setting of a popular libretto by Metastasio first produced in 1733 with music by Antonio Caldara that was set dozens of times over during the eighteenth century.
 It was typical for subsequent setting of Metastasian dramas to incorporate significant alterations, and this setting retains the augmentation of the role of Timante that is found in the composer's first setting of this text (for the Teatro San Benedetto in 1769).
-All of Mysliveček's operas are of the serious type in Italian referred to as opera seria.
+All of Mysliveček's operas are of the serious type in Italian referred to as opera seria that usually featured the designation dramma per musica in librettos.

 Performance history

 The opera was first performed at the Teatro San Carlo in Naples on 20 January 1775, the birthday of king Charles III of Spain, the former ruler of the Kingdom of Naples whose birthday and nameday were still celebrated with operatic productions under the rule of his son Ferdinand.
 It was very successful at its premiere, to the point that the prima donna for the production, Antonia Bernasconi, specially brought arias from it with her to her next engagement in London.